thant-san/emai_agent_ai/README.md

 ### Getting Help

 If you encounter issues:
+1. Run `python test_setup.py` to check your setup
+2. Run `python find_credentials.py` to locate credentials
+3. Run `python debug_error.py` for detailed error information
-1. Check the console output for error messages
+4. Check the console output for error messages
-2. Verify all file paths are correct
-3. Ensure all dependencies are installed
-4. Check your internet connection

-## License
+## 📝 License

 This project is for educational and personal use.
 Please respect the terms of service for both Google Gmail API and OpenAI API.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📞 Support

+If you need help:
+1. Check the troubleshooting section
+2. Run the debugging tools
+3. Review the configuration
+4. Ensure all dependencies are installed

+---

+**Made with ❤️ using Python, Gmail API, and OpenAI**